 Section V. Carpi, Emilia Romagna

 15. Altar Pieces 16.
 The Origins of Italian Scagliola 17.
 The Achievements of the Emilian Scagliolists.
-18. Christian Symbolism in the Decoration of 17th and 18th Century altar fronts.
-19. The Carpi Masters.
+18. The Carpi Masters – First Generation.
+19 The Carpi Masters – Second Generation.
+20. The Carpi Masters – Third Generation.
+21. Christian Symbolism in the Decoration of 17th and 18th Century altar fronts.

 The earliest Italian scagliola is accredited to the school of Carpi, a wealthy town close to Modena in Emilia Romagna.
 The material was used predominantly for the manufacture of inlaid altar pieces (paliotti), which were supplied by independent workshops competing with each other for commissions.
 The scagliolists were generally educated and of a higher social status than their German counterparts; many came from aristocratic or religious backgrounds.